-Sarah is head of the dispute resolution group and specialises in commercial contract disputes, banking and finance litigation, professional negligence, fraud and commercial litigation.
+Sarah is the firm's Managing Partner and also head of the dispute resolution group.
+Sarah specialises in commercial contract disputes, banking and finance litigation, professional negligence, fraud and commercial litigation.

 A member of the Finance and Leasing Association and Institute of Credit Managers, she advises lenders and asset finance companies on all types of finance agreements, factoring and invoice discounting, hire purchase, lease purchase and leasing agreements, guarantee claims, fraud claims and consumer credit issues.